Withdrawal of Greenland from the European Communities: Entry of Greenland into the European Communities in 1973

 Denmark's accession to the European Communities on 1 January 1973 also entailed the access to Community funds, which were substantial for Greenland.
-In addition to investments in infrastructure projects, a considerable amount of Community funding including from the European Investment Bank went into areas, which are not related to fisheries, such as education, enterprises or projects in the field of energy resources.
+In addition to investments in infrastructure projects, a considerable amount of Community funding including from the European Investment Bank went into areas unrelated to fisheries, such as education, enterprises or projects in the field of energy resources.
 In comparison with other EC regions in need, Greenland received by large the biggest amount per capita, of which some of the amounts were compensation for EC fishing rights in Greenland waters and loans.

 Finally, with its accession to the Communities, Denmark reserved one of its seats in the European Parliament to a person from Greenland, and allowed an observer from Greenland to accompany the Danish Council member.

 Despite these concessions and positive rights granted to Greenland, there remained a strong opposition in Greenland against the EC membership.
 It was characterized by a sentiment that its entry into the European Communities was forced by a majority of Danish voters and at the same time by a strong reluctance vis-à-vis the Community due to its fishery policy and general perception of the EC being too far away and not attentive towards Greenland's concerns and desires.